 - Salt and freshly ground black pepper - to taste

 - 1 small onion - finely chopped

 - 1/2 cup dry white wine

-- 3 cups chicken or vegetable broth, divided, heated and kept warm
+- 3 cups vegetable broth - divided, heated and kept warm

 - 1/4 cup heavy cream

-- PESTO: Combine pesto ingredients in a food processor.
+- Combine pesto ingredients in a food processor.
 Process until smooth.
 Set aside.

 - Add onion, reduce heat to medium and cook, stirring often until softened and slightly translucent, approximately 4-5 minutes.

 - Add the garlic and cook briefly 10-15 seconds or until fragrant.